Gunfight at the O.K. Corral

 The inciting incident occurs at 14 minutes when Wyatt encounters Doc Holliday when Doc is accused of murder.
 Though Doc saved his life years ago, Wyatt must investigate, creating a moral dilemma that disrupts his black-and-white worldview..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Wyatt accepts the marshal position in Dodge City and chooses to bring Doc Holliday along as his deputy, fully committing to their partnership and to cleaning up the most dangerous town in the West., moving from reaction to action.
+This illustrates the protagonist's commitment to Wyatt accepts the marshal position in Dodge City and chooses to bring Doc Holliday along as his deputy, fully committing to their partnership and to cleaning up the most dangerous town in the West., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, Doc collapses from his tuberculosis on the eve of the confrontation.
-Wyatt faces the possibility of losing his closest friend and facing the Clantons without him - both literal and metaphorical death threaten., demonstrates the protagonist at their lowest point.
+Wyatt faces the possibility of losing his closest friend and facing the Clantons without him - both literal and metaphorical death threaten., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 82% of the runtime.
 Doc rises from his sickbed, choosing loyalty and friendship over self-preservation.
 Wyatt gains clarity that this fight isn't about vengeance but about establishing law.
 They walk together toward the O.K.
 Corral., demonstrating the transformation achieved throughout the journey.